meshach3000/ccp/README.md

-# Project 1 - CCProject Recruitment - FrontEnd #
+# Welcome to CCPD3V-T3@M #

-Our operations team needs to create a basic project for the management of its agents.
+Our operations team needs to create a basic project for the management of its users.

 ### Requirements? ###